chrystianosaraujo/slippage-preserving-reshaping/README.md

 Follow the steps below for quick use:
 + Load mesh using menu File->"Load Mesh"
-+ Activate _edit operation_ by clicking on the list of available operations (#10 in the image above)
++ Activate an  _"edit operation"_ by selecting one in the list of available operations (#10 in the image above)
 + Press "Run Reshaping" button (#9 in the image above)